MuhammadBilalAkbar/animated_text_kit_flutter_package/README.md

 1. Run `dart pub add animated_text_kit` to this package in your project's pubspec.yaml file.
 2. Also add some fonts in your pubspec.yaml file to have different types of fonts in animations.
+3. Output of project:

-3. `main.dart` file contains MaterialApp and theming properties of app.
+4. `main.dart` file contains MaterialApp and theming properties of app.
 Its home property is calling HomePage widget.
-4. `home_page.dart` file contains 10 ElevatedButtons for different types of animations.
+5. `home_page.dart` file contains 10 ElevatedButtons for different types of animations.
-5. To animated text using animated_text_kit flutter package:
+6. To animated text using animated_text_kit flutter package:
     - First use `AnimatedTextKit` widget. `animatedTexts` is its required property of AnimatedTextKit widget which accepts List<AnimatedText> of types written above.
     - Except `TextLiquidFill` animation, all animations are used within the `animatedTexts` property